 The back gaps (where the teeth were actually pulled) have nearly closed.
 The one on the right side is fully closed, and the one on the left is almost closed.
 So this is huge from where I was at month 10 and gives me hope for getting the remaining, much bigger front gaps closed.
 For now, it’s still a drag.
-Food gets caught in them like none other, and they generally make me self-conscious.
+I deal with food caught in them all the time.
+More generally, I’m very self-conscious about them.

 We’re planning to take family pictures again around Tommy’s first birthday (mid-July), so we have professional, updated pictures for our new profile book (to go back in the adoption waiting pool).
-I’m not counting on having fully closed gaps by then, let alone braces off, but if there’s a significant improvement by then, I’ll be happy.
+I don’t expect to have fully closed gaps by then, let alone braces off.
+However, if I can see a significant improvement by then, I’ll be happy.

 Eating continues to get better.

 Aside from the one week set back, eating has been pretty good the past three months.
 I’m still not eating raw carrots or celery and largely avoiding raw apples, which stinks.
 Raw carrots are our staple easy veggie with lunch or dinner.
 Otherwise, there’s nothing I’m avoiding altogether, except for the braces basics, like caramels and anything really sticky (i.e. dried fruit).